pb99u069/cardano-api-documentation/examples/hydra-demo.md

 ### TxOut to key address

-Constructing a TxOut to a key address is pretty straightforward

-for the address, we first we need a `SigningKey PaymentKey` which we get (as `PaymentKey` has an instance of the `Key` class) with
+Constructing a TxOut to a key address is pretty straightforward.
+For the address, we first we need a `SigningKey PaymentKey` which we get (as `PaymentKey` has an instance of the `Key` class) with:

 `generateSigningKey :: Key keyrole => AsType keyrole -> IO (SigningKey keyrole)`

-the corresponding `VerificationKey PaymentKey` and then its hash is obtained with
+The corresponding `VerificationKey PaymentKey` and then its hash is obtained with:

-`vkeyHash = verificationKeyHash (getVerificationKey skey)`, with both of these functions defined in the `Key` class
+`vkeyHash = verificationKeyHash (getVerificationKey skey)`, with both of these functions defined in the `Key` class.

-defining the networkId as either `Mainnet` or `Testnet NetworkMagic`, we get the address with another cardano-api function:
+Defining the networkId as either `Mainnet` or `Testnet NetworkMagic`, we get the address with another cardano-api function:

 `keyAddr = makeShelleyAddressInEra networkId (PaymentCredentialByKey vkeyHash) NoStakeAddress`